yuriiholod1029/django-starter-template/readme.md

     django-admin.py startproject --template=path-to-downloaded-zip --extension=py,md,html,txt,less project_name

-Change directory to your project and install the dependences
+Change directory to your project and install the dependencies:

+    sudo apt-get install python3-dev libffi6 libffi-dev
     pip install -r app/requirements_dev.txt

 If you need a database (default sqlite), edit the settings and create one with